dwrtc/dwrtc/docs/signaling.md

 ### InternalClient/ExternalClient

 An [InternalClient] is created when a new WebSocket session is started.
 It is able to send and receive messages.
-An [ExternalClient] is created when an [InternalClient] wants to send messages to it, consisting primarily of the found peer address.
+An [ExternalClient] is created when an [InternalClient] wants to send messages to it.
 An [ExternalClient] can only receive messages.
 On the other peer, the messages are then routed to a corresponding [InternalClient].

 Note: an [ExternalClient] *can* be on the same server.